 - Sorting columns-Click a column header to sort by that column.
 Repeatedly clicking the same column header toggles between ascending and descending sort order. - Filtering columns-Right-click a column header and choose Filter from the context menu to filter a column.
 A dialog box prompts you for the filter value.
 Enter a value and click Filter.
 To remove the filter, right-click the column header again and choose Clear Filter from the context menu. - Exporting data-The Tabular View data can be exported as a CSV (comma separated value) file.
-A CSV file is a text file in which values are separated by a comma (or other specified separator).
-Data in a CSV file can be imported by a variety of popular spreadsheet and database applications such as Microsoft Excel and Access.
-To export Tabular View data to a CSV file, choose Export from the File menu.
+Choose Export from the File menu.
 Enter the path and filename for the CSV file in the dialog box and click Save.